JoshuaKGoldberg/hello-josh-goldberg/Workshop Steps.md

 We've created a repository, set it up as a published package, and resolved an issue in it with a pull request.
 That's the basic flow of project maintenance.

-To reinforce the process so far, I encourage you to talk to another person in this workshop and get the URL to their repository so you can:
+To reinforce the process so far, I'd encourage you to talk to another participant after this workshop and get the URL to their repository so you can:

 1. File an issue on their repository
 2. Wait for them to add an `accepting prs` label on that issue